What We Believe: The Beauty of the Catholic Faith Video Trailer

-In the heyday of the Roman Empire, the corruption of the times caused a wave of dissatisfaction to ripple across the civilized world.
+In the heyday of the Roman Empire, the corruption of the times caused waves of dissatisfaction to ripple across the civilized world.
 Many were disgusted with the gross sensuality of society and yearned for a higher, spiritual kind of existence.
 They sought a redeemer who would come down from heaven and enlighten those who walked in darkness.

 Since he wasn’t really human, he couldn’t have really died.
-The whole Calvary thing must have just been the final act of the play, the necessary device to get him off stage so he could resume his proper angelic mode of existence, free of all entanglement with the gross, material world.
+The whole Calvary thing must have been just the final act of the play, the necessary device to get him off stage so he could resume his proper angelic mode of existence, free of all entanglement with our gross, material world.

 As might be imagined, the disciples are spooked by the appearance of someone they buried just a few days before.
-But Jesus insists that he is no spook.
+But Jesus insists that he is no ghost.
 Though he is somewhat changed in appearance, He is clearly flesh and blood and has a fish dinner to prove it.
 His death was no accident or mirage.
 He proved that by showing them the wounds in his hands and feet.

 God had created the material world, and placed man and woman in it as rulers over it.
-He saw creation as good, and man and woman as very good.
+He views creation as good, and man and woman as very good.
 It wasn’t the body that caused the problem, but a horrible choice made by the soul.
 Sin was a spiritual decision, acted out in the body and having a disastrous impact upon all creation on every level, both spiritual and material.

 So the redeemer saved us by a spiritual decision that had to be acted out in the body, consisting of the offering of his body as a sacrifice that would remove sin and renew all creation.
 The psalms, the law, and the prophets had all foretold it–the savior would not just teach, but had to suffer and die.
 This however, would not be the end of the story.
 Passage after passage hinted that he would somehow live again.

-Was all this easy to find, clearly laid out in the Old Testament?
+Was all this easy to find and clearly laid out in the Old Testament?
 Not in the least.
 The Scriptures are divine, having been inspired by the Holy Spirit, laden with meaning exceeding the awareness of their human authors.
 Reading the scriptures with just human eyes, a person is bound to miss a lot.